 The Compensation Committee and Board believe that our compensation policies and practices are reasonable and align our employees' interests with those of our shareholders.
 In addition, the committee and Board believe that our compensation policies and practices are designed and structured to avoid unreasonable risk of having a material adverse effect on the Company.
-The Committee believes that the fact that our executive officers have their annual and long-term incentive compensation tied to financial metrics and ESG objectives (in the case of annual incentives), as well as total shareholder return (in the case of long-term incentive awards) as compared to a peer group, encourages actions that focus on both annual and longer term profitability and value creation for the benefit of shareholders.
+The committee believes that the fact that our executive officers have their annual and long-term incentive compensation tied to financial metrics and Corporate Responsibility (ESG) objectives (in the case of annual incentives), as well as relative total shareholder return (in the case of long-term incentive awards) as compared to a peer group, encourages actions that focus on both annual and longer-term profitability and value creation for the benefit of shareholders.
 Our stock ownership policy and our policy prohibiting hedging and pledging transactions relating to our Company stock further align the interest of our senior officers with the long-term interests of our shareholders.
-Moreover, there are significant checks in place within our compensation structure so that employees whose compensation may have a shorter term focus are closely managed by employees and officers whose compensation has a longer term focus.
+Moreover, there are significant checks in place within our compensation structure so that employees whose compensation may have a shorter-term focus are closely managed by employees and officers whose compensation is in large part based on the Company's and its shareholders' interests over the long term.